 Spanish language immersion trips in Sevilla, Spain

-With our Spanish language immersion trips in Sevilla, you and your students can enjoy an enriching, all-inclusive adventure abroad, featuring intensive Spanish classes, organized cultural activities, guided tours, customizable excursions, hassle-free housing, and more—all in one of the most beautiful, historic, and culturally vibrant cities in Spain!
-Here in Sevilla, you and your students be immersed in a seemingly endless sea of world-class attractions, cobblestone streets, outdoor cafes, delicious tapas, fragrant orange trees, friendly Spaniards, almost-constant sunshine, and an enchanting mixture of Moorish, Baroque, and Gothic architecture.
+With our Spanish language immersion trips in Sevilla, you and your students can enjoy an enriching, all-inclusive adventure abroad, featuring intensive Spanish classes, organized cultural activities, guided tours, customizable excursions, hassle-free housing, and more—all amongst world-class attractions, cobblestone streets, outdoor cafes, delicious tapas, fragrant orange trees, friendly Spaniards, almost-constant sunshine, and an enchanting mixture of Moorish, Baroque, and Gothic architecture.

-In addition to our Spanish immersion classes, your middle or high school students will have a chance to soak up the Spanish language in a natural, authentic setting: not just the city of Sevilla itself, but also the comfortable, modern homes of our carefully-selected Spanish host families, one of which you can stay with as well, if you’d like.
-By living with a Spanish family, you and your students can practice your Spanish with actual Spaniards—all while sharing delicious homemade Spanish meals with them.
-Imagine having a great Spanish conversation over an equally great bowl of gazpacho.
-Now that’s what we call true Spanish immersion!
+In addition to our Spanish immersion classes, your middle or high school students will have a chance to soak up the Spanish language in a natural, authentic setting: not just the city of Sevilla itself, but also the comfortable, modern homes of our carefully-selected Spanish host families.
+By living with a Spanish family, your students can practice their Spanish with actual Spaniards—all while sharing delicious homemade Spanish meals with them.

 We also offer hotel, hostel, and student residence accommodations as alternative housing options.
 This is a highly customizable program, so we can work with you to create package that is finely tailored to the specific needs of your group.